alexandruast/platform-inception/README.md

 sandbox mode added to vagrantfile - use one vm for sandbox environment
 jenkins jobs for vault token renew and secret update
 vault-init overhaul to better describe the approle flow
-basic_compose_pod can now deploy any basic docker-compose based pod, on any git url and branch
+basic_compose_service can now deploy any basic docker-compose based service, on any git url and branch
-removed "if->else" for pod builds, because it induced too much complexity
+removed "if->else" for service builds, because it induced too much complexity
 replaced ansible-playbook for jinja2 templating with ad-hoc command
-replaced POD_VERSION with BUILD_TAG to better reflect what we're doing
+replaced SERVICE_VERSION with BUILD_TAG to better reflect what we're doing
-pods will build only if the git commit id changed, also changed the version string to be the short commit id
+services will build only if the git commit id changed, also changed the version string to be the short commit id
 created system cron daily maintenance jenkins job  - runs docker prune commands
-added fluentd pod for collecting logs
+added fluentd service for collecting logs
 refactored job-dsl job names and views
 added nomad service in dev mode to factory/prod jenkins to be able to properly validate jobs
 decision to have int/qa/prod environments, qa for performance testing